AJ-44/discord-gpt-app/README.md

 see: https://platform.openai.com/api-keys

  ------------------------------
-tokens & api keys:
+tokens, ids & api keys:
-Once you have the app added to your server and setup an api then you can add your discord app token number and openai api key to your .env file.
+Once you have the app added to your server and setup an api with a key then you can add your client id, guild id, discord app token number and openai api key to your .env file.
 This is a text file that stores environment variables and configuration settings seperately and keeps it private.
 This stops it from being hardcoded in the source code and maintains security.